oilnet/oilworks/README.md

 ## Citing and Sources ##

-This package uses BibTeX because it is the most commonly used for bibliographies.
-All of your sources should be kept in a .bib file and should be formatted to meet the BibTeX standards.
-To learn more about BibTeX and its features, look at this website http://en.wikipedia.org/wiki/BibTeX.
-Once your file is set up you need to tell mla13 which file to look at.
-To do this type the following before the begin document section of your LaTeX project:
+This package uses Biber.
+All of your sources should be kept in a .bib file and should be formatted to meet the Biblatex standards.
+The .bib file should be called the same as the main document file.

-    \sources{NameOfBibFile.bib}

-To cite a source, the main command that you should use is the standard cite command.
-This is the one that fits with MLA citation style.
-Here is an example of how to use this command:

-No Page Number: `\cite{Name of Source}`
-Page Number: `\cite[Page]{Name of Source}`

-Finally, add `\makeworkscited` at the end of your document (but before `\end{document}`) in order to include your works cited.

 # Comments, Suggestions, or Anything Else #